 W. Rietveld Ltd is a family-run business established by Mr Bill Rietveld and his wife Alida in 1968.
 At the time, the company traded mainly in war and government surplus plant and equipment.
 It was not unusual to see army tents and trucks sharing the same yard as ex-council buses and other pieces of machinery.
 Dismantling work was also undertaken.
 Massive jobs like the Alexandra gold dredge in the 1960's, and many a boiler has been removed over the years.

-In the early days Bill ran the company from a few different sites around Kaikorai valley and Burnside until settling into the old Mornington rock and sand quarry on Stone Street.
-Here Bill built the workshop, office and storage building that are still used today.
+In the early days Bill ran the company from a few different sites around Kaikorai Valley and Burnside, until settling into the old Mornington rock and sand quarry on Stone Street.
+Here Bill built the workshop, office and storage building that are still used to this day.

-As the company grew so did the stock, so they ended up buying the old McSkimming brickworks yard and buildings around 1990.
-This was a big job in itself, to get the most storage, they needed to strip out all the old kilns etc. Both the yard and buildings are pretty full but Chris arranges all the equipment neatly so it doesn’t take long to get things out once sold.
+As the company grew so did the stock, so they bought the old McSkimming brickworks yard and buildings around 1990.
+This was a big job, to get the most storage, they needed to strip out all the old kilns etc. Both the yard and buildings are pretty full but all the equipment is neatly arranged so it doesn’t take long to get things out once sold.